Legal Advice for Grandparents

-Where provisions for child contact arrangements are made through the court, this does not always include contact with grandparents.
-This can be extremely hard for the grandchildren, for whom maintaining contact with much loved grandparents can be a great comfort after the separation of their parents.
+Where provisions for child contact arrangements are made through the court, this does not always include grandparents.
+This can be extremely hard for the child, for whom maintaining a relationship with much loved grandparents can be a great comfort after the separation.

-If you are a grandparent and are experiencing problems with access to your grandchildren or you are worried about the loss of contact due to the separation of their parents, the expert solicitors at Clifford Johnston are on hand to offer legal advice.
+If you are seeking to enforce your Grandparents Rights, experiencing problems with access to your grandchild, or worried about the loss of contact due to a separation, the solicitors at Clifford Johnston are on hand to offer legal advice

 Why Choose Clifford Johnston & Co?

-At Clifford Johnston, we appreciate the significant role you play as a grandparent and the benefit that role has on the lives of your grandchildren.
+At Clifford Johnston, we appreciate the significant role you play as a grandparent.

-Unfortunately, grandparents are often the first family members to be alienated when the relationship between the child’s parents breaks down.
+Unfortunately, the first family members to be alienated in a relationship breakdown are often grandparents.
 Our team of family law solicitors have extensive experience in helping clients in the same situation as you.

-Clifford Johnston can advise on the legal process and solutions available to grandparents to allow you to rebuild contact with your grandchildren and can advise grandparents who might want to look after a grandchild full-time.
+Clifford Johnston can advise on the legal process and solutions available to you, to allow you to rebuild your relationship with your grandchildren and can advise regarding Grandparents Rights for those who might want to look after a grandchild full-time.
 Based in Greater Manchester, we pride ourselves on our outstanding reputation for offering legal advice to grandparents from all over the North West, England, and Wales.

 Our knowledgeable solicitors are skilled and empathetic when helping grandparents who are in this unfortunate situation, and we will guide you through your options with empathy.

-First and foremost, the court will not consider specifically the right of a grandparent to see their grandchildren, but will look at a case from the point of view of the rights of the child to see their grandparents.
-Under the laws of England and Wales, grandparents do not have an automatic right to see their grandchildren, and they do not have automatic parental responsibility.
+First and foremost, the court will not consider specifically the right of a grandparent to see or have contact with the children, but will look at a case from the point of view of the rights of the child to see their grandparents.
+Under the laws of England and Wales, grandparents do not have automatic access rights, and they do not have automatic parental responsibility.

-While grandparents do not have legal rights to see their grandchildren, parents do have the legal right to choose who their children see, therefore it is advisable to keep your relationship with your grandchildren’s parents amicable and constructive if at all possible.
+While grandparents do not have legal rights to see a grandchild, parents do have the legal right to choose who their children see, therefore it is advisable to keep your relationship with your son or daughter amicable and constructive if at all possible.